deeplearning4j/deeplearning4j/word2vec.md

     File gModel = new File("/Developer/Vector Models/GoogleNews-vectors-negative300.bin.gz");
     Word2Vec vec = WordVectorSerializer.loadGoogleModel(gModel, true);

+With large models, you may run into trouble with your heap space.
+If you do, please see our [trouble-shooting guide](../gettingstarted.html#trouble).

 ### <a name="grams">N-grams & Skip-grams</a>

 Words are read into the vector one at a time, *and scanned back and forth within a certain range*.
 The range is an n-gram, and an n-gram is a contiguous sequence of n items from a given linguistic sequence; it is the nth version of unigram, bigram, trigram, four-gram or five-gram.
 A skip-gram simply drops items from the n-gram.